Last Updated On July 20, 2020.

-Riding in a Keke Napep is certainly a great way to get around when travelling short distances.
-In Lagos, they are confined to residential areas, markets, suburbs and roads with minimal traffic flow.
+Riding in a Keke Napep is certainly a great way to get around when commuting short distances.

 #1 RIDERS MAY BE RECKLESS